corsa-center/corsa-center.github.io/docs/meetings/metrics-wg.md

+---
+layout: page
-# CASS Metrics Working Group
+title: CASS Metrics Working Group
+---

 The Metrics Working Group aims to facilitate a coordinated effort to curate and develop metrics for measuring software sustainability from the perspective of scientific and research software.
 We seek input and participation from any scientific and research software project teams or members who are interested in